cesar-ilharco/acl-2020/_pages/calls/papers.md

 The submission site is now available at [https://www.softconf.com/acl2021/papers/](https://www.softconf.com/acl2021/papers/).
 Please be aware of the abstract submission deadline on **January 25, 2021**, which is a week ahead of the full paper submission deadline on **February 1, 2021**.
 Here are [the abstract submission form](https://2021.aclweb.org/downloads/Abstract_Submission_Form.pdf) and [the full paper submission form](https://2021.aclweb.org/downloads/Full_Paper_Submission_Form.pdf) for your reference.
 <br><br>
 We have received a lot of questions about papers submitted to NAACL 2021 and ICLR 2021:<br>
-(1) If you plan to re-submit your NAACL 2021 submission to ACL-IJCNLP 2021, you must submit to ACL-IJCNLP 2021 an abstract by Jan 25 and the full paper by Feb 1, AND withdraw your paper from NAACL 2021 by Feb 1, 2021.
+(1) If you plan to re-submit your NAACL 2021 submission to ACL-IJCNLP 2021, you must submit to ACL-IJCNLP 2021 an abstract by Jan 25 and the full paper by Feb 1, AND withdraw your paper from NAACL 2021 by Feb 1, 2021.<br>
+(2) If your paper has been rejected by ICLR 2021, you cannot resubmit it to ACL-IJCNLP 2021 because ICLR 2021 will post the rejected paper list after Jan 1 (the start of the anonymity period for ACL-IJCNLP 2021).
+However, if you withdrew your submission from ICLR 2021 on or before Jan 1, 2021, you can resubmit it to ACL-IJCNLP 2021, assuming you do not post the paper online after Jan 1.
+2021.

 <br><br>
 ## Final CFP: ACL-IJCNLP 2021, Bangkok, Thailand
 The Joint Conference of the 59<span style="vertical-align: super;">th</span> Annual Meeting of the Association for Computational Linguistics and the 11<span style="vertical-align: super;">th</span> International Joint Conference on